Understanding Elder Isolation and Worse

 - Did they suffer isolation or severe emotional trauma?

-If so, contacting our elder abuse law firm would be smart.
-Nursing homes and caretakers are not immune from the law.
-And many laws exist to prevent harm to loved ones here.
+If so, you should contact our elder abuse law firm because nursing homes and caretakers are not immune from the law, with many statutes existing to prevent your senior loved one's harm or suffering.

 - Acts that prevent elders from receiving or making telephone calls.
 Also, denying them contact with those outside the facility.

-- This includes preventing seniors from contact with family members.
-It also applies to relatives, and other loved ones.
-It can include many affirmative actions.
+- Isolation also includes preventing seniors from contact with family members.
+It also applies to relatives and other loved ones.
+It can consist of many affirmative actions.
 So telling a caller that grandpa is "not available" is enough.

 - They also have the right to be free without restraint.